mattflahertyy/mattflahertyy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Python DB socket server
+A personal project: Sports players guessing game
 - 🌱 I’m currently learning ...
 Python, C and Clojure
 - 👯 I’m looking to collaborate on ...
 Java, Python or JavaScript
 - 🤔 I’m looking for help with ...
 React